cloud-native-sig/hpcdays26-pocket-sized-kubernetes/mkdocs/docs/lesson2.md

 Through this session you will see first-hand the benefits of using Kubernetes to manage high availability application deployments and how this relates to HPC environments.

+We will learn the above topics through a series of example deployments.
-We firstly need to know about **deployments and namespaces.**
+Before doing so, we need to explain a bit more about **deployments and namespaces.**
-Here we only provide minimal detail on these resources, to enable understanding of the topics listed above through a series of deployments (in different namespaces!).
-For a more in-depth understanding, a good starting point is our most recent [Kubechaos Workshop Lesson Material](https://cloud-native-sig.github.io/stfcfeb26-intro-to-kubernetes/).
+For further details, you can refer to our most recent [Kubechaos Workshop Lesson Material](https://cloud-native-sig.github.io/stfcfeb26-intro-to-kubernetes/).